goblimey/films/README.md

     /people/42/edit     fetch the data for person 42 and display a screen to change it
 ```

-The server is called films because a future version will display information about films - a very simple form of IMDb.
+This server is called films because a future version will display information about films - a very simple form of IMDb.
 The people table will hold data about actors, directors and so on, and there will be other tables, with web pages to manipulate them.
-At present there is one resource backed by one table, so one model, one controller and one set of views.
+At present there is one resource, representing one table, so the server has one model, one controller and one set of views.

 In Go, an object satisfies an interfaces if it implements all of the methods of the interface, so you can create an interface and then create an object that satisfies it, or you can take an existing object and write an interface that it satisfies.
 Unlike with languages such as Java, this means that an interface can be retrofitted to an object that you did not create.
 For example, the net/html package defines a structure called a Template which is used to render an HTML page.
 The films server includes an interface Template that the HTML template structure satisfies.
 The controller uses the templates in terms of that interface, so its templates can be replaced with mock versions during testing.